OlivierMounicq/CSharpNotes/Memory-Management/04-parameters.md

 ###Reference type and parameter

 Beware : don't confound the reference/value type with the parameter!
-By default, the parameter are value parameter.
-It's mean, each time, you enter in new function, a copy of the reference (a memory address) is copied.
+__By default, the parameter are value parameter.__ It's mean, each time, you enter in new function, the parameter (regardless the type) is a copy of the reference.

 ```cs